Styling your spreadsheet

 Style Options

-Option Names in the table below is case sensitive.
+Option names in the table below are case sensitive.

 Font |